Toulouse chemical factory explosion: Victims

 The disaster caused 31 deaths, about 30 seriously wounded, and 2,500 light casualties.
 Two thirds of the city's windows were shattered, causing 70 eye wounds.
 The total damages paid by insurance groups exceeded 1.5 billion euros.

 Investigation

 On 4 October 2001, France's then Environment Minister Yves Cochet announced that the explosion "may have been a terrorist attack" (the explosion occurred ten days after the September 11 attacks) and identified Hassan Jandoubi, a plant sub-contractor killed in the blast, as a person under investigation.
 French anti-terrorist authorities were prohibited by the Toulouse prosecutor from searching Jandoubi's house for five days after the incident.

-Police declared that Jandoubi had "possible Islamic fundamentalist sympathies," yet by the time the search was finally conducted, they said that Jandoubi's girlfriend had disposed of all traces of his clothes and photos.
+Police declared that Jandoubi had "possible Islamic fundamentalist sympathies", yet by the time the search was finally conducted, they said that Jandoubi's girlfriend had disposed of all traces of his clothes and photos.
 Authorities described the delay as damaging to the investigation.

+In May 2006, the official investigation released a final report supporting a chemical accident theory in which sodium dichlorocyanurate mixed with 500 kg of ammonium nitrate spilled on the main nitrate pile 20 minutes before the explosion.